rizcazahra/E-commerce-Data-Pipeline-Project/README.md

 <img width="777" alt="Finpro Data Pipeline" src="https://github.com/rizcazahra/Bigmart-Data-Pipeline-Project/assets/84758353/4981e3ce-5dba-4d2d-a9c8-e4a9d3e33cbd">

 This project is designed to create a data pipeline for processing and analyzing sales data from Bigmart, sourced from [Kaggle](https://www.kaggle.com/datasets/brijbhushannanda1979/bigmart-sales-data).
-The pipeline uses Apache Airflow for orchestration, Google Cloud Storage for data storage, and Google BigQuery for data warehousing.
-Docker is employed for containerization and managing application dependencies, while Metabase serves as the reporting and data visualization tool.
+The pipeline uses:
+1. Astro CLI: Used for managing and orchestrating data workflows.
+2. Apache Airflow: Orchestrates the data pipeline tasks.
+3. Google Cloud Storage: Stores the raw and processed data.
+4. Google BigQuery: Acts as the data warehousing solution for querying and analyzing the data.
+5. Docker: Manages application dependencies and ensures consistent environments.
+6. Metabase: Provides a user-friendly interface for reporting and data visualization.

 ## Project Overview